mmmarinho/ROS2_Tutorial/docs/source/preamble/ubuntu.rst

      - **L**\ i\ **s**\ ts the contents of the current directory.
    * - :program:`grep`
      - :code:`cat a_file.whatever | grep robocop`
-     - Output the lines of :file:`a_file.whatever` that contain the string :code:`robocop`.
+     - Outputs the lines of :file:`a_file.whatever` that contain the string :code:`robocop`.
    * - :program:`nano`
      - :code:`nano a_file.whatever`
      - Helps you edit a file using a (relatively?) user-friendly program so that you don't `get stuck into vim <https://stackoverflow.blog/2017/05/23/stack-overflow-helping-one-million-developers-exit-vim/>`_.